LC Fire! Note

 Place the steaks on the hot grill, seasoned side down.
 Grill for 3 minutes.
 Season the top side with salt and pepper and, using tongs, turn the steaks and grill for 3 minutes.

-- 7. Remove the steaks from the grill and let rest for 5 minutes.
-Top each steak with a generous pat of herb butter.
+Remove the steaks from the grill and let rest for 5 minutes.
+Top each steak with additional salt and pepper, if desired, and a generous pat of herb butter.